HomeThe BestThe Best Headphones for Pop Music [In Depth Guide]

 Soundstage/Instrument Separation.
 This is always one of the more important traits of a headphone, as it will give you more of an out of body, 3D type of experience.
 If you’re used to headphones that don’t get this right, i.e. sounds stacking on top of each other, you’re in the right place!

 Comfort/Build.
 Obviously we want these two things, but I can forgive headphones that aren’t quite perfect in this regard.
-After listening to countless headphones, I’m of the mindset that if the build is a little off, I can deal.
+After listening to countless headphones, I’m of the mindset that if the build is a little off, I can deal with it.
 If comfort is a little off, it’s a bit more of a concern, but still not a deal breaker.
-That said, these headphones will mostly be pretty comfortable, but you’re always going to have to take breaks every so often.
+That said, all of the headphones I’m about to list will be pretty comfortable, but you’re always going to have to take breaks every so often.
 It’s just the nature of the beast.
 There are a couple of exceptions, and we’ll get into that in a bit. 🙂

-Yeah that was a bit anti-climatic, but work with me here. 😛 Like usual, I’ll split this up into 3 categories: Entry Level, Mid-Tier, and Top Tier.
+Yeah that was a bit anti-climatic, but work with me here.
+Like usual, I’ll split this up into 3 categories: Entry Level, Mid-Tier, and Top Tier.
 If you have any suggestions, don’t hesitate to let me know in the comments!
-Just don’t be rude about it.
-Thanks! 🙂

 Entry Level ($0-100)